nfrastack/zeroplex/README.md

 - If not specified, ZeroPlex will look for `zeroplex.yml` in the current working directory.
 - If not found, it will look for `/etc/zeroplex.yml`.
 - If no config file is found, ZeroPlex will print a warning and proceed with only command-line arguments and built-in defaults.
 All CLI flags will still work and take precedence.

-- See the sample config (`contrib/config/zeroplex.yml.sample`) for a full example.
+- See the sample config [contrib/config/zeroplex.yml.sample]contrib/config/zeroplex.yml.sample) for a full example.
-- All code, CLI flags, and documentation have been updated to use the new nested structure.
-- Old flat config fields are no longer supported.

 ### Command Line Flags